nanomaoli/llm_reproducibility/README.md

 Codebase of [Give Me FP32 or Give Me Death?
 Challenges and Solutions for Reproducible Reasoning](https://arxiv.org/abs/2506.09501)

 ## News
+- [2025.09.25]: 🎉🎉🎉 Our paper has been selected for Oral Presentation for Neurips 2025.
+See you in SD!
 - [2025.06.18]: Our paper has been released on [arxiv](https://arxiv.org/abs/2506.09501).
 Feel free to ⭐UPVOTE in [huggingface](https://huggingface.co/papers/2506.09501)

 <br>